mrcagney/make_gtfs/README.rst

 Changes
 ========

-3.0.0, 2022-??-??
+3.0.0, 2022-07-19
 -----------------
-- Removed option to set default speeds by route type as overly complex.
+- Removed the option to set default speeds by route type as overly complex.
-- Added speed zones to override route speeds in specified geographical zones.
+- Added speed zones to override route speeds in user-specified geographic zones.

 2.3.0, 2022-06-21